YurySolovyov/node-to-node-file-transfer/Readme.md

 # Description
-Sipmple app to show how data can be transferred directly using WebSockets and TCP Sockets
+Simple app to show how data can be transferred directly using WebSockets and TCP Sockets